fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 .NET Core SDK 3.1.100 or newer is required for building .NET Core 3.1 projects. (e.g. Fabulous.XamarinForms generator)

+Note: .NET Core SDK 3.1.200 or newer is required if you want to be the NuGet packages

 ## Understanding the structure

 There are 4 distinct libraries in this repository: